bjzelvelder/GABBI/README.md

 done
 ```

-- ON A LOCAL COMPUTER: adjust CPU and spades memory depending on your ressources
+- ON A LOCAL COMPUTER: adjust the number of parallel jobs and spades memory according to available ressources.
 ```
 mkdir -p aTRAM_logs capture
 for sp in chr_level_genomes/* additional_genomes/*; do